Diwali for Kids, Life Lessons and Values to Learn

 Diwali is the festival of lights.
 This 5-day long festival signifies the victory of light over darkness, the triumph of good over evil, and new beginnings.
 Lord Rama won over evil with discipline, humility, tolerance, divinity, and righteousness.
 Do you want to see these divine qualities in our children?
 Let’s pay heed to the true meaning of Diwali and put into practice these qualities.

 This Diwali, let’s remove the inner darkness from your soul.
 Let’s teach our children the key values behind the festival of lights, so they grow up as congruous individuals.
-Here’s a look at the key values and life lessons we learn from Diwali that can play a significant role in shaping our kids’ future.
+Here’s a look at why we celebrate diwali, key values and life lessons we learn from Diwali that can play a significant role in shaping our kids’ future.

 5 Life Lessons to Learn from Diwali